docsforadobe/javascript-tools-guide/4 - User-Interface Tools/scriptui-programming-model.rst

 are only needed once.
 For these element types, you can supply an optional creation-properties argument to the add method.
 This argument is an object with one or more properties that control aspects of the element’s appearance, or special functions such as whether an edit text element is editable or Read only.
-See "Control object constructors" on page 123 for details.
+See :ref:`control-object-constructors` for details.
-You can also specify the creation properties for new objects using the resource specification format; for details, see "Resource specifications" on page 78.
+You can also specify the creation properties for new objects using the resource specification format; for details, see :ref:`resource-specifications`.
 All user-interface elements have an optional creation property called name, which assigns a name for identifying that element.
 For example, the following creates a new Button element with the name ok: dlg.btnPnl.buildBtn = dlg.btnPnl.add(‘button’, undefined, ‘Build’, {name:’ok’});